masnes/financial_calculators/README.md

 ##### Disclaimers
 This program is not well hardened against improper input.

 It has also not been well tested.
-Use for estimation purposes only.
+It seems reliable enough to me, but I make no promises.
+Definitely double check these values before using them to make important life decisions.